Escher.Finance

 User Flow and Architecture

-1. User Interaction on EVM/ALTvm Users initiate liquid staking by interacting with a smart contract deployed on the Union chain.
-This contract acts as the gateway to the liquid staking protocol and manages all interactions between the user’s EVM/altvm wallet and the target staking chain.
-Unlike traditional setups, there is no ICA controller on the EVM/altvm side—interactions are simplified and managed directly through the Union chain contract.
+Users initiate liquid staking by interacting with a smart contract deployed on the Union chain.
+This contract acts as the gateway to the liquid staking protocol and manages all interactions between the user's EVM/altvm wallet and the target staking chain.
+The system is designed with a simplified architecture that eliminates the need for complex intermediate controllers—interactions are streamlined and managed directly through the Union chain contract.

-2. Liquid Staking on Union Upon receiving the staking request, the Union chain’s liquid staking protocol is triggered.
+Upon receiving the staking request, the Union chain's liquid staking protocol is triggered.
 This protocol:

-• Secures the user’s assets on Union.
+• Secures the user's assets on Union through cryptographic commitments

-3. Cross-Chain Staking (Union -> Chain C) The liquid staking protocol leverages an ICA controller on the Union chain to stake the user's assets onto Chain C. This process is fully automated:
+The liquid staking protocol leverages direct cross-chain messaging and protocol integrations to stake the user's assets onto Chain C. This process is fully automated:

-• Users remain on their original EVM chain and do not need to manually interact with Chain C.
+• Users remain on their original EVM chain and do not need to manually interact with Chain C

-4. End Result for the User Users receive liquid staking tokens on their original chain (e.g., Base or Arbitrum) while their staked assets are securely delegated to validators on the destination chain (e.g., Celestia or Berachain).
+Users receive liquid staking tokens on their original chain (e.g., Base or Arbitrum) while their staked assets are securely delegated to validators on the destination chain (e.g., Celestia or Berachain).
 The user:

-• Does not need additional wallets or gas tokens.
+• Does not need additional wallets or gas tokens

-• Interacts only with their EVM/altvm wallet and the Union smart contract.
+• Interacts only with their EVM/altvm wallet and the Union smart contract

-• Enjoys seamless cross-chain staking without manual involvement in staking processes on other networks.
+• Enjoys seamless cross-chain staking without manual involvement in staking processes on other networks

 System Integration